Centralising Fire Service Data for NWFRS using Microsoft 365 and Power BI

 Impact

 The dashboard acted as a proof of concept, demonstrating the potential for NWFRS to use it as a centralised point of information, collating data from across the service to be accessed at all levels.
+The success of the dashboard’s implementation has demonstrated its capability to support NWFRS’ evidence-based decision-making in incident response, resource allocation, and performance monitoring.

 Client satisfaction guaranteed